dimzachar/mlzoomcamp_projects/01-capstone_project/Documentation.md

   <li><code>restore_from_checkpoint</code> (optional, default=False): A flag to indicate whether to restore the model weights from a checkpoint file.
 If this flag is set to <code>True</code>, the function will find the latest checkpoint file in the <code>checkpoint_dir</code> directory and load the model weights from it.</li>
   <li><code>callbacks</code> : a list of callbacks to use during training.
 If this parameter is not provided, the function will create the ModelCheckpoint, EarlyStopping, and TensorBoard callbacks.</li>

 </ul>
-The function first checks if the checkpoint_dir and log_dir directories exist, and creates them if they do not.
-It then checks the value of the restore_from_checkpoint flag and, if it is set to True, searches for the latest checkpoint file in the checkpoint_dir directory with the same model name and restores the model weights from it.
+<p>The function first checks if the <code>checkpoint_dir</code> and <code>log_dir</code> directories exist, and creates them if they do not.
+It then checks the value of the <code>restore_from_checkpoint</code> flag and, if it is set to True, searches for the latest checkpoint file in the <code>checkpoint_dir</code> directory with the same model name and restores the model weights from it.</p>

-The function then checks the value of the delete_files flag.
-If it is set to True, the function deletes all existing checkpoint files with the same model name in the checkpoint_dir directory.
-If delete_files is not set or is set to False, the function appends an underscore and a number to the end of model_name if there are any existing checkpoint files with the same model name in the checkpoint_dir directory.
-The number is equal to the number of such files in the directory.
+<p>The function then checks the value of the <code>delete_files</code> flag.
+If it is set to True, the function deletes all existing checkpoint files with the same model name in the <code>checkpoint_dir</code> directory.
+If <code>delete_files is not set or is set to False, the function appends an underscore and a number to the end of <code>model_name</code> if there are any existing checkpoint files with the same model name in the <code>checkpoint_dir</code> directory.
+The number is equal to the number of such files in the directory.</p>

-The function then creates a ModelCheckpoint callback and specifies the checkpoint_dir directory and the model_name as the file name for the checkpoint file.
-The callback is set to save the best model weights only and to save the weights only, not the entire model.
-It is also set to monitor the validation accuracy and save the weights only when the validation accuracy improves.
+<p>The function then creates a <code>ModelCheckpoint</code> callback and specifies the <code>checkpoint_dir</code> directory and the <code>model_name as the file name for the checkpoint file.
+The callback is set to save the best model.
+It is also set to monitor the validation accuracy and save the model when the validation accuracy improves.</p>

-The function also creates an EarlyStopping callback and specifies the number of epochs to wait before stopping the training if the validation accuracy does not improve.
-Finally, the function creates a TensorBoard callback and specifies the log_dir directory as the location for the TensorBoard logs.
+<p>The function also creates an <code>EarlyStopping</code> callback and specifies the number of epochs to wait before stopping the training if the validation accuracy does not improve.
+Finally, the function creates a <code>TensorBoard</code> callback and specifies the <code>log_dir</code> directory as the location for the <code>TensorBoard</code> logs.</p>

 <p>The <code>checkpoint_weights</code> function returns a list containing the <code>ModelCheckpoint</code>, <code>EarlyStopping</code>, and <code>TensorBoard</code> callbacks, which you can pass to the <code>fit</code> function of your model to use during training.</p>
 <p>Here is an example of how to use the <code>checkpoint_weights</code> function to set up the callbacks for model training:</p>